credativ/plutono/docs/sources/administration/configuration.md

 ### from_name

-Name to be used when sending out emails, default is `Grafana`.
+Name to be used when sending out emails, default is `Plutono`.

 ### ehlo_identity